cised-ca/social-enterprise-directory/README.md

 # Backend for the Social Enterprise directory

-The directory uses Node, Express and Mongo on the backend.
+The directory uses Node, Express (and Mongo.. coming soon!) on the backend.

 ## To install
 * `npm install`